 Jing Long is a Physics educator and teaches secondary school physics.
 His interests lie in AI education, inculcating computational thinking and data literacy in Physics education, the digitisation of Physics Practicals and using AI to model students' conceptual understanding.
-Prior to joining the teaching service, he was the inaugural chairperson of the AI in Education Chapter, National Institute of Singapore where he organised professional development workshops for pre-service teachers.
+Prior to joining the teaching service, he was the inaugural chairperson of the AI in Education Chapter, National Institute of Education (NIE) Singapore where he organised professional development workshops for pre-service teachers.
 Previously, Jing Long read a M.S. in Applied Mathematics and Computational Science at the King Abdullah University for Science and Technology, Saudi Arabia.
 His undergraduate training in Physics was at the University of Oxford, UK.

 For content questions and technical issues, please reach out to us at our forum.